blab/ncov-wa-phylodynamics/README.md

 We then infer the population dynamics from these sequences using the same two approaches with the same settings as described above.
 We find that the most of the time, both approaches are reliably able to infer changes in the growth rates.
 The coalescent skyline approach, however, can be subject to strong biases, while the birth-death approach seems to be largely unaffected.
+This bias always lead to an overestimation, not underestimation, of the growth rate towards the present.

 <figure>
 	<a id="fig:R0"></a>